 Note: Create a "My L&I" account to sign up for the Awarding Agency Portal.
 You can check the status of the items above for multiple contractors at the same time with the portal.

 Go to: Starting the work and paying contractors.

-To meet the state's prevailing wage requirements, there is paperwork that must be filed and approved by L&I before any payments are made.
+To meet the state's prevailing wage requirements, there are forms that must be filed and approved by L&I before any payments are made.

 The awarding agency cannot make any payments for work by a contractor or subcontractor until their Statement of Intent to Pay Prevailing Wages (Intent) form is submitted to and approved by L&I.

 Check for approved Intents.
 Contractors should file the Intent immediately after the contract is awarded and, if possible, before work begins.
-You as the awarding agency can create the project by starting the filing process of the Intent for the prime contractor when the contract is awarded through the Awarding Agency Portal.
+You as the awarding agency have the option of creating the information for the project through your Awarding Agency Portal.